ncats/gsrs3-main-deployment/docs/how-configuration-works-3.1.2.md

 ### Be careful with case sensitivity

-Spring Boot property libraries tend to be flexible when it comes to case sensitivity.
-When looking to match a Java variable with a property, the framework will attempt various matches including snake-case, lowerCamelCase, and CamelCase.
-However, when combined with HOCON, there can be confusion if the same variable name appears in different cases.
-For example,
+SpringBoot property libraries tend to be flexible when it comes to case sensitivity.
+When looking to make a Java variable with a property, the framework will attempt various matches including snake-case, lowerCamelCase, and CamelCase.
+However, when combined with HOCON, there can be confusion if the same property appears in different cases.
+For example:

 ```
-# __aw__ VERIFY this
+@GetMapping("getSomeProperties")
+public void printSomeProperties() {
+    /*
+    Configuration test1:

-entityprocessors.test1 = { a = 1, b = 2 }
+    entityprocessors1.test1 = { a = 1, b = 2 }
-entityProcessors.test2 = { a = 1, b = 2 }
+    entityProcessors1.test1 = { a = 3, b = 4 }
-entityprocessors = null

-entityprocessors2 = ["a", "b"]
-entityProcessors2 = ["a", "b"]
-entityprocessors2 = []

-# result when translated into Java properites

-entityProcessors.test2.a=1
-entityProcessors.test2.b=2
-entityProcessors2[0]=a
-entityProcessors2[1]=b
-entityprocessors2=
+    entityprocessors1.test1 = { d = 5, e = 6 }
+    entityProcessors1.test1 = { d = 6, e = 7 }
+    */

+    print("entityProcessors1.test1.a: " + env.getProperty("entityProcessors1.test1.a"));
+    System.out.println("entityprocessors1.test1.a: " + env.getProperty("entityprocessors1.test1.a"));

+    print("entityProcessors1.test1.d: " + env.getProperty("entityProcessors1.test1.d"));
+    print("entityprocessors1.test1.d: " + env.getProperty("entityprocessors1.test1.d"));

+    /*
+    Results test1

+    entityProcessors1.test1.a: 3
+    entityprocessors1.test1.a: 1

+    entityProcessors1.test1.d: 6
+    entityprocessors1.test1.d: 5
+    */

+  }
 ```

 To avoid gotchas, the solution is to be consistent about case when writing properties.
 When in doubt, try to use the case conventions found in the gsrs-spring-starter (gsrs-core.conf) and in substances module (substances-core.conf).

 ### Environment variables